DarnUCoolNames/GAME351-Assignment-3/README.md

 	-Rain storm noises are added to the weather system as well as thunder.

 	-Lightning: Lightning strikes are created using Unity's VFX with custom lightning textures.
 The lightning VFX animation cycles continuously throughout the gameplay.
 When the lightning strikes it produces sub particle sparks to enhance the effect.

+Anomalies:

+	-Character voices all play on startup of game.
+	-Player camera rotates a bit and tilts a bit when the player moves around the world.

 To install the project, follow these steps: